-DATE: April 16, 2020
+DATE: December 3, 2020

-TO: All Health Care Service Plans; All Risk Bearing Organizations
+TO: All Health Care Service Plans, All Risk Bearing Organizations, et al.

-FROM: Sarah Ream, Acting General Counsel
+FROM: Sarah Ream Acting General Counsel

-SUBJECT: APL 20-017 - General Licensure Regulation: Extension of Phase-In Period For

-Expedited Exemption Requests
+SUBJECT: APL 20-038 - General Licensure Regulation: Third Extension of Phase-In Period For Expedited Exemption Requests

 On June 14, 2019, the Department of Managed Health Care (DMHC) issued All Plan Letter 19-014.
-The All Plan Letter provided guidance regarding the Department's recently adopted General Licensure Regulation.
+The All Plan Letter (APL) provided guidance regarding the Department's recently adopted General Licensure Regulation.
 The General Licensure Regulation requires an entity that accepts any amount of global risk, as defined in the General Licensure Regulation, to obtain either: (1) a health care service plan license; or (2) an exemption from the licensure requirements.1

-The All Plan Letter also provided for a "phase-in" period during which entities seeking an exemption from the licensure requirements could take advantage of an expedited exemption request process.
-The phase-in period provided by All Plan Letter 19-014 runs from July 1, 2019 through June 30, 2020.

-Due to the uncertainty caused by the COVID-19 pandemic, the DMHC is extending the phase-in period through December 31, 2020.
+The All Plan Letter also provided for a "phase-in" period during which entities seeking an exemption from the licensure requirements may take advantage of an expedited exemption request process.
+The phase-in period provided by APL 19-014 ran from July 1, 2019 through June 30, 2020.
+Due to the uncertainty caused by the COVID-19 pandemic, the DMHC issued APL 20-017 to extend the phase-in period through December 31, 2020.